tawneeh/programming-language-suggester/README.md

 # Programming Language Suggester

-### This is a webpage to help users choose between learing JavaScript, Ruby and C#.
+### This is a nonsensical webpage to help users choose between learning JavaScript, Ruby and C#, 10/28/2020

 ### By Tawnee Harris